Place Your First Order

 |---|---|

-| placement_status | Status of the placement: "success" or "failed" |
+| placement_status | Whether order was accepted: "success" (order accepted into queue) or "failed" (order rejected) |

-| message | Human-readable message about the order |
+| message | Human-readable message about the order acceptance |

 | error | (optional) Error message if placement failed |